pyladiesams/graphdbs-gqlalchemy-beginner-mar2022/README.md

-# An introduction to { YOUR TOPIC } or A deep dive into { YOUR TOPIC }
+# An Introduction to Graph Databases with GQLAlchemy and Python
-### Level: Beginner or Advanced
+### Level: Beginner
 ### Presentation: [Presentation_name](workshop/Presentation_template.pptx)

 ## Workshop description
-Describe why your topic is important and what you want to share with your audience
+During the workshop, you'll learn what graph databases are and how to manage them using GQLAlchemy, an object graph mapper (OGM).
+You'll learn to query the database with GQLAlchemy and perform basic graph traversals and algorithms in Python.

 ## Requirements
 Do not forget to indicate Python version and any other tools